 Students will be considered tardy if they are not in their assigned room at the beginning of each class.
+If a student is tardy three or four times then a conference will be held. with student.
+If a student has five to six tardies from a class a possible classroom consequences will be assigned.
 Students will be assigned a 30-minute detention upon the seventh tardy during a semester and every tardy after that time.
-Upon the tenth tardy, parents will be contacted for possible meeting with the school attendance committee.
+After eight tardies parents will be contacted for a meeting with the school attendance committee.
+(See Discipline Matrix)